mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 phoenix of myth, yet that would be grossly inaccurate.

-After the fall, the survivors went through dozens of wars, battling for their share of the planet’s dwindling resources.
+After the fall, the survivors went through dozens of wars, battling for their share of the planet's dwindling resources.
 Two hundred years after the fall, just as the fallout had more or less cleared from the previous bombardment, the isolated world endured insult to injury as one final planetoid fell to ground.
 No one is quite sure how it happened but the